Some parts of this page may be machine-translated.

 This is about a certain natural language processing annotation project.
 In this project, there were reviews for each individual annotator from the client, and if poor performance continued, that person would not be able to continue with the project, which was quite strict.

-Annotator A has been barely passing for several months, but at one point, they finally fell below the passing mark.
-If we don't take action to recover here, it may lead to a situation where there are no options left.
-Continuing to barely pass may indicate a lack of deep understanding of the specifications.
-Upon reviewing feedback from the client reviewer, it became clear that A is annotating in a manner that differs from what is explained in the specifications.
-Therefore, I felt it was necessary for them to fully understand the specifications.
-However, the quality of the Q&A in the chats we've had so far has not been sufficient, no matter how much time we have.
-So, I decided to have a one-on-one meeting.
+Annotator A had been barely passing for several months, but eventually fell below the passing score.
+If we don't intervene and help recover now, they might find themselves with no way forward.
+Continuously barely passing suggests a possible lack of deep understanding of the specifications.
+Upon reviewing feedback from the client reviewers, it was clear that A was annotating in a way that differed from what was explained in the specifications.
+Therefore, I felt it was necessary for A to thoroughly and reliably understand the specifications, but the Q&A via chat we had been doing so far was insufficient no matter how much time was spent.
+So, we decided to hold a 1-on-1 session.

 "You fell below the score.
 Shall we have a private lesson?"
 Right after I emailed this feedback to Mr. A, I received a personal message in the chat.
 "I messed up~.
 Please help...".